-The Sample Area (SA) consists of a 71 cm diameter sample rotation table, on which a variety of sample environment equipment can be mounted, such as refrigerator, sample changer, cryostat, sample heater, humidity/temperature chamber, pressure cell, etc., depending on the particular scientific application of the SANS experiment.
+The Sample Area (SA) consists of a 71 cm diameter sample rotation table, on which a variety of sample environment equipment can be mounted.
+Available equipment includes a closecycle refrigerator, sample changer with temperature control over a range from 10 to 60 C, and a pressure cell.

 The Secondary Flight Path (SFP) incorporates the detection system for the scattered neutrons.
 It consists of an evacuated stainless steel tank (Si entrance window), the 2D detector (manufactured by ORDELA, model 2651N, serial# 002), and a beam stop assembly.
 The latter allows BN-beam stops of various sizes (3cm, 5cm, 8cm, and 10cm diameter, depending on sample-to-detector distance) to be driven into the incident beam in order to prevent damage of the area detector.
 The whole beam stop assembly can also be moved vertically for alignment purposes.
 The 2D-detector can be translated inside of the evacuated SANS tank, in order to change sample-to-detector distance, i.e. Q-range and Q-resolution.
 At the door in the back of the SANS tank, a 12” diameter ISO cross with a 20” long extension piece is attached and also evacuated.
 The Beam Dump (BD) functions as the beam stop for higher energy neutrons transmitted through the 2D detector and exiting the SFP.

 SANS Instrument Characteristics

 |Moderator||Coupled < 20 K solid methane|

 |Wavelength Resolution (Δλ/λ)||≤ 6% (FWHM) (wavelength dependent)|